Naguib Sawiris: Business career

-Since joining Orascom, the family business in 1979, Sawiris has contributed to the growth and diversification of the company into what it is today one of Egypt's largest and most diversified conglomerates and the country's largest private sector employer.
-Sawiris built the railway, information technology, and telecommunications sectors of Orascom.
+Since joining Orascom, the family business, in 1979, Sawiris worked in the development of the railway, information technology, and telecommunications sectors of Orascom.
 Management decided to split Orascom into separate operating companies in the late 90s: Orascom Telecom Holding (OTH), Orascom Construction Industries (OCI), Orascom Hotels & Development and Orascom Technology Systems (OTS).
-Orascom Telecom Holding was established in 1997, and then Orascom Telecom Media and Technologies, in 2011, until the recent rebranding as Orascom Investment Holding S.A.E.
-(OIH), of which he is the Managing Director and CEO.
+Orascom Telecom Holding was established in 1997, and then Orascom Telecom Media and Technologies, in 2011, until the recent rebranding as Orascom Investment Holding (OIH), of which he is the Managing Director and CEO.

 In August 2012, Sawiris was appointed chairman of La Mancha Holding.

 In 2014, Sawiris raised more than US$4 billion when he sold his stake in his telecommunications companies to Russian company Vimplecom.

 In early 2015, Sawiris bought a majority stake in the pan-European television channel Euronews.
 He remained as the main shareholder until beginning the process of selling his stake to Alpac Capital in December 2021.

 In September 2015, he offered to buy an island off Greece or Italy to help hundreds of thousands of refugees fleeing the Syrian conflict.
 However, he conceded the plan could face challenges in terms of jurisdictions and customs regulation.

 In May 2016, Sawiris sold his stake in the Egypt-based TV channel ONTV to Ahmed Abou Hashima.

 In December 2016, Sawiris resigned as the CEO of Orascom Telecom Media & Technology.